Five Key Steps to Save Your Teen From Teen Opioid Addiction

 5 Key Steps to Save Your Teen From Teen Opioid Addiction

 The first step is being able to identify the signs of adolescent opiate addiction.
 Most of the time, you’ll see changes in their emotional, physical, and behavioral aspects.
 Recognizing these signs is vital to get the right treatment — the earlier the diagnosis, the better the outcome.
-According to the National Institute on Drug Abuse, the warning signs of teen opioid addiction may vary from person to person, but they usually manifest as:
+According to the National Institute on Drug Abuse and teen drug abuse facts, the warning signs of teen opioid addiction may vary from person to person, but they usually manifest as:

 • Extreme fatigue or loss of energy.